42sin/philosophers/README.md

 #### [Go to Subject PDF]
 [![Subject PDF][subjectImage]](en.philo_subject.pdf)

 This project is about the Dining Philosophers problem, which is a classic synchronization and concurrency problem that illustrates challenges in avoiding deadlock and ensuring the proper use of resources among multiple threads/processes.
-In this scenario, imagine five philosophers sitting around a dining table.
-Each philosopher alternates between thinking and eating.
-To eat, a philosopher needs both the left and right forks, which are placed between adjacent philosophers.
-The challenge is to design a solution that avoids deadlock (where no philosopher can finish eating) and ensures that philosophers can make progress without conflicts.
+The challenge is to design a solution that avoids deadlock and ensures that philosophers can make progress without conflicts.
+There were several restrictions by the subject.
+The program must not have any data races, only a few standard library functions were allowed and the project must follow the 42 Norm.
+For more informations check out the <a href="en.philo_subject.pdf"> Subject PDF</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-The Project was tested on macOS, but it should work on all UNIX/LINUX based systems.

 ### Installation